yunkunrao/tendermint.com/src/content/intro/tmsp-overview.md

 ## Getting Started

-See the [getting started guide](/intro/getting-started/install) for more!
+See the <router-link to="/intro/getting-started/install">Getting Started</router-link> guide for more!

 ## Contributions

-_Many thanks to Zaki Manian for providing the "Intro to TMSP" section_
+_Many thanks to Zaki Manian for providing the "Intro to TMSP" section._